kyma-project/addons/docs/releasing.md

 ## Changelog functionality

-Every creation of a new release generates two changelog files, one assign to specific release and one reffering to all bundles repository.
+Every time you create a new release, two changelog files are generated.
+One refers to a specific release and the other one to all `bundles` repository.

 Changelog files contain list of all pull requests beetwen releases with labels defined as default for [lerna-changelog](https://github.com/lerna/lerna-changelog#usage).
 You can define your own labels in `scripts/package.json` file according to [lerna-changelog configuration](https://github.com/lerna/lerna-changelog#configuration).